 ✓ Top area to stay in Los Angeles for nightlife

 Away from the Sunset Strip, you’ll quickly find yourself in a more local neighborhood with the humdrum of daily activity.
-It’s a far cry from the nightlife hotspot along the boulevard, that features some of the best bars, music venues, and nightclubs in LA.
+It’s a far cry from the nightlife hotspot along the boulevard that features some of the most famous bars, music venues, and nightclubs in LA.

 After a night on the town, take part in a local tradition and wander down the trendy Melrose Avenue or take Santa Monica Boulevard all the way to the ocean.

-The Charlie was once the home of the iconic Charlie Chaplin and now it’s one of the best places to stay in LA.
-Your luxury suite comes with a full kitchen and private patio along with a spacious living area and cable TV.
+The Charlie was once the home of the iconic Charlie Chaplin, and now it’s one of the most popular places to stay in LA.
+Your luxury suite comes with a full kitchen and private patio, along with a spacious living area and cable TV.
 This boutique hotel is a short walk from Sunset Boulevard and many local restaurants.